alicevision/AliceVision/INSTALL.md

 --------------------------------------------------------------

 AliceVision can be used as a third party once it have been installed.
-Because it can use its own Ceres version, it is better to install it locally and not in system files.
-So please consider using the `CMAKE_INSTALL_PREFIX` cmake variable to specify a local installation directory.
+Consider using the `CMAKE_INSTALL_PREFIX` cmake variable to specify a local installation directory.
 Here the syntax to add the variable to the cmake command line (use absolute path), e.g.:
 ```bash
 -DCMAKE_INSTALL_PREFIX="/home/user/dev/AliceVision_install"